Philosophy Curriculum

 death

-Death of course is the cessation of life, but contrary to Macbeth’s quote above, life can overflow with awesome, profound meaning by and for conceptual and emotional beings.
-Of course, most people alive today subscribe to age-old mystical beliefs that deny recognition of death as the ultimate tragedy for humans.
-Following from anthropologist Earnest Becker’s insights in his 1973 book Denial Of Death, an entire field of psychological research called Terror Management Theory has arisen to help explain people’s behaviors when their sense about mortality is triggered.
+Death of course is the cessation of life.
+However, contrary to Macbeth’s quote above, life can overflow with awesome, profound meaning by and for conceptual and emotional beings.
+Unfortunately, most people alive today subscribe to age-old mystical beliefs that deny recognition of death as the ultimate tragedy for humans.
+Following from anthropologist Earnest Becker’s insights in his 1973 book Denial Of Death, an entire field of psychological research called Terror Management Theory has arisen to help explain people’s behaviors when their sense of mortality is triggered.

-It could be said that philosophy is primarily about coming to terms with death, which means understanding its nature in relation to life.
-Life is the standard of value.
-Thus, it’s also the standard of our needs, and our capacity to think, feel, and thrive gives rise to all its meaning.
+It could be said that philosophy is primarily about coming to coherent terms with death, which means understanding its nature in relation to life.
+Life is the standard of value; thus, it’s also the standard of our needs.
+Our capacity to think, feel, and thrive gives rise to all its meaning.

 definitions

-Definitions enable us to keep thousands of concepts distinguished from one another, which brings clarity.
+Definitions enable us to keep thousands of concepts distinguished from each other, which brings clarity.
 They are an economical shorthand for the essential nature of identifications.
-They carve out concepts for aspects of reality, placing them in relation to other concepts.
+They carve out concepts noting aspects of reality, placing them in relation to other concepts.

 Although definitions note the distinguishing characteristics of concepts, each concept subsumes a variety of elementary aspects or particular measurements.
 The specific instances of “horse,” for example, can be quite varied, such as different colors and sizes.
-A new concept needs to be formed when we cannot ascribe the same distinguishing characteristics to something—for example, a mule, a cross between a donkey and a horse.
+A new concept needs to be formed when we cannot ascribe the same distinguishing characteristics to another thing—for example, a mule, which is the (usually sterile) offspring of a male donkey and female horse, and a much less common hinny (from male horse and female donkey).
 Isolating the distinguishing characteristics of concepts enables us to avoid confusion, inadequacies, or redundancies.

 economics

 Unfortunately a free market has never really existed.
-To be sure, some markets are appreciably freer than others, but in all economies throughout the world government and those tied to it interfere with individuals and businesses voluntary commerce; so, they are not free to contract (and free to not contract).
-In countless instances, they are forced to proceed in a taxed and regulated fashion; these arbitrary constraints and demands impede people from doing what they want to benefit their lives.
-Be it a sales or income tax, an antitrust law, a price cap, an employment mandate, or a taking of property, all undermine the nature of voluntary interaction and, thus, a free market system.
+Granted, some markets are appreciably freer than others, but all economies throughout the world have major costs imposed on them by governmental systems (and their highly related banking systems).
+The adverse affects of these coercive systems on individuals and businesses trying to engage in voluntary commerce have tragically become normalized; most don’t recognize their rights—essentially, the freedom to contract and freedom not to contract.
+In countless instances, people are expected to proceed in a taxed and regulated fashion, and these arbitrary constraints and demands impede people from doing what they truly want to do, which typically means benefitting each other via trade (non-mutually-beneficial trade typically sacrifices needs, such as for safety and security).
+Be it a sales or income tax, an antitrust law, a price cap, an employment mandate, or a seizing of property, all undermine the nature of voluntary interaction and, thus, a free market system.

-Taxed and regulated economies foster various advocates of further political and economic “adjustment.”
+Taxed, regulated, and fiat-currency-infused economies foster various advocates of further political and macroeconomic “adjustment.”
 Most notably and detrimentally, centralized control (and creation!) of the money supply is promoted by myriad economists and political theorists.
 How ironic that the free market and its voluntary operations get maligned by the real culprits of economic problems.
 Such meddling overlooks the immense costs of coercion in any area of trade between and among consenting adults.

 A few times in his writing, Adam Smith made note of the metaphor of “an invisible hand” in the market economy.
 In all its exhaustive interchanges and transactions, the market allocates goods and services and prices in the most efficient manner possible—beyond the wildest dreams of central planners of Communistic and Fascistic countries.
-Countless local points of knowledge serve as the market facilitator for trade throughout society.
-Each person pursuing his or her own interests is offered the fruit of others’ and is able to offer his or her own fruit in the process.
+Countless local points of knowledge within individuals and groups serve as the market facilitator for trade throughout society.
+Each person pursuing his or her own interests is offered the fruits of others’ labor in exchange for payment, and he or she is able to offer his or her own fruits in the process.

-Of course, in order to accurately theorize about this magnificent process, one needs to consider individual rights as its foundation.
+Of course, in order to accurately theorize about this magnificent process, one needs to establish individual rights as its foundation.

 emotions

-Emotions are particular mental and physical responses to something being helpful or unhelpful to ourselves and/or our values.
+Emotions are particular mental and physical responses to something being helpful or unhelpful to ourselves and/or our values, or needs.
 Our emotions reveal our evaluations of things, consciously or subconsciously.
-Emotions are indicators for us to inspect.

 Since emotions are such a large part of who we are, we need to attune to them.
+They are experiential indicators for us to feel, observe, and inspect.
 Certain contexts might make this process more difficult.
-For example, we may be immersed in a social context that barely acknowledges our feelings, disconnecting us from ourselves.
-Emotional awareness remains key.
+For example, we may be immersed in a social context that barely acknowledges our feelings (having scant “mindsight,” as psychiatrist Dan Siegel would say), which discourages us from connecting with ourselves.
+Emotional awareness remains key to cultivating emotional intelligence.
+There is much more to mind than “Cognitive Science” departments study.

 ethnicity

 Ethnicity is a particular set of common characteristics that distinguish a group of individuals based on such things as language, religion, place of origin, historical traditions, and rules of conduct for its members.
 It is another form of group identification, a form of collectivism.
-In fact, it is the primary way that individuals can avoid formulating a personal identity—instead opting for a group identity.
+In fact, opting for a such group identity is the primary way that individuals tend to avoid formulating a personal identity.

-While it is interesting and at times helpful to know one’s genetic and familial history, some people hold knowledge of their “people’s history” as their main claim to fame.
-They tend to lose sight that ethnicity need not determine who they are.
-After all, differences between groups and their various customs and rituals are mostly superficial differences.
-Viewing them as essential differences just precludes the personal discovery process.
+While it is interesting and at times helpful to know one’s genetic and familial history, holding knowledge of an entire “people’s history” tends to lose sight of the individuals comprising it; ethnicity need not determine one’s own identity.
+After all, differences between groups and their various customs and rituals are largely superficial differences.
+Viewing them as essential differences among us often precludes the personal discovery process.

 Ethnic groups typically offer a set of ideas and behaviors, mores, that are deemed needed or acceptable.
 At the same time people in these groups may frown upon and not participate in what is foreign to them.
-For all practical purposes, they get caught in an ethnic straightjacket.
-Their standards of conduct are viewed as best for them, as part of their ethnic identity.
+For all practical purposes, they get caught in an ethnic straightjacket, in which their standards of conduct are viewed as best for them as part of their ethnic “identity.”
+Ethnocentrism then predominates their thinking, overlooking the universality of human rights and needs, which arises from a world-centric—or human-centric—perspective.

-Yet, as soon as one recognizes that one is an individual with unlimited possibilities in life, one begins to shed the nonessential aspects of human behavior that have followed people for centuries.
+By recognizing that one is an individual with unlimited possibilities in life, one can begin to shed the nonessential aspects of human behavior that have accompanied people for millennia.
 Given this, it is no wonder that Americans have been accused of having no distinctive ethnicity or culture.
-Becoming “Americanized” and the phenomenon of the “Melting Pot” is the result of a society that offers a relatively greater degree of personal and economic freedom (although still far from ideal), and thus more individualistic options for living.
+Becoming “Americanized” and the phenomenon of being in the “Melting Pot” is the result of a society that offers a relatively greater degree of personal and economic freedom (although still far from ideal), and thus more individualistic options for living.
+However, the chattel enslavement of so many Americans historically and the collectivism of racism have demonstrated how brutally unjust people in systems of coercive power (namely, statism) can be, as they impose obscene double standards across society.

 evaluation

-Evaluation is, like cognition, a fundamental aspect of human consciousness.
-We assess reality in all its facets.
-Is something enriching or diminishing for us?
+Evaluation can be viewed, like cognition, as a fundamental aspect of human consciousness.
+We assess reality in its countless facets, internal and external.
+Is something enriching or diminishing for oneself?
 Is it irrelevant?
 Such questions stem from our ability evaluate things, as well as to decide how to evaluate them.

 Of course, we possess both conscious and subconscious evaluation.
-We can explicitly assess a situation, a thing, or a person in comprehensible terms.
-In addition we can assess in implicit ways, subtly appraising without words, yet with feelings and bodily signals.
+We can explicitly assess a situation, a thing, or a person, hopefully in comprehensible terms.
+We tend to assess in implicit ways too, subtly appraising without words, yet with feelings and bodily signals.

 The implicit memory system, containing emotional and procedural memories, can be a major factor in our sense of whether something or someone ought to be approached or avoided.
-Psychologist Peter Levine’s model of psychotherapy, called Somatic Experiencing, enables attuned relating to implicit memories, reconfiguring them, and consolidating their meaning into coherent autobiographical memory, so that we are drawn to that which is enriching and beneficial to us and steer clear of (or change) that which is diminishing or harmful.
+Psychologist Peter Levine’s model of psychotherapy, called Somatic Experiencing, enables attuned relating to implicit memories, reconfiguring the traumatic ones and consolidating their meaning into coherent autobiographical memory.
+Then, one becomes more easily drawn to that which is enriching and beneficial and tends to more easily avoid (or transform) that which is diminishing or harmful.

 identification

 Ayn Rand astutely noted that existence is identity, and consciousness is identification.
 Identification, differentiation, and integration are all processes of the mind.
-They are aspects of thinking and the process of conceptualization.
+They are aspects of thinking, or conceptualizing.

-Some of our ideas may not be so sharply defined.
+Some of our ideas may not be so well defined.
 We may have a vague image or sense of something, and that may be sufficient for a particular context.
-For example, knowing precisely how your microwave works is not so important as knowing it’s basic function: that it quickly heats up your food.
-Maybe you have studied the physics of the process in the past, but it escapes you presently.
-This is an example of how our past integrations may degrade over time, leaving us with approximations that may or may not be accurate, but still functional.
+For example, knowing precisely how your microwave works is not as important as knowing it’s basic operation (that it quickly heats up your food).
+Maybe you have studied the physics of this process in the past, but it escapes you presently (to be remedied by a quick Web search).
+This is an example of how our past integrations may degrade over time, leaving us with approximations that may or may not be accurate, yet still functional.

 identity and causality

 Because we are conceptual creatures, we can of course interpret reality in many different ways, many of which appear to violate the law of noncontradiction.
-In fact humans are legendary for saying and doing contradictory things.
-Yet these things aren’t in contradiction to identity and causality, or to the nature of conceptual consciousness.
-They are only in contradiction to such things as professed beliefs, values, and behaviors.
-Vital needs for stability, consistency, and integrated functioning loom large here.
+In fact humans are legendary for saying and doing contradictory things!
+Yet, this doesn’t mean that identity and causality are contradictory, nor the nature of conceptual consciousness.
+Only conceptual consciousness can expose the contradictions of various professed beliefs, values, and behaviors.
+Then, vital needs for clarity, stability, consistency, and integrated functioning can get met.

-Additionally, we may find some aspects particularly interesting to isolate and understand, while others may focus on a variety of other things.
-Regardless of what we isolate with our minds, be it a molecule or a subatomic particle, a rock, a pile of dirt, a mountain, or a valley—i.e., regardless of how we choose to identify aspects of reality—each aspect has a specific identity and causality, which cannot contradict itself.
-It just so happens that the conceptual characteristics of human beings also include the capacity to sacrifice the need for clarity in such matters.
+Additionally, we may find only some aspects of things, people, etc. particularly interesting to focus on and understand.
+Regardless of what aspect of physical reality we isolate with our minds, be it a subatomic particle, a molecule or compound, a pile of dirt, a mountain, or a valley—i.e., regardless of what we choose to identify—each has a specific identity and causality, which cannot contradict itself.
+It just so happens that the conceptual faculty of human beings also includes the capacity to sacrifice the need for clarity in such matters, so this is where the scientific method proves invaluable.

-Ultimately, even though mental and behavioral aspects of the human realm can be quite contradictory, which indicates the importance of healing, growing, and further integration, there are no contradictions in objective reality.
-A is A, as Aristotle noted over two millennia ago.
+Ultimately, even though various mental and behavioral aspects of the human realm can be quite inconsistent, which indicates the importance of healing and growing for further integration, there are no contradictions in objective reality.
+Simply put, A is A, as Aristotle noted over two millennia ago.
 A is not non-A; and, non-A cannot be A.

 judgment